Semaglutide, Ozempic, WeGovy & Rybelsus in Singapore

 2. Subconscious eating - Eating while distracted or tired

 3. Emotional eating - Eating for comfort when stressed or in a low mood.
 Using food as an emotional crutch or comfort.
-A common example is overeating to feel better after a hard day at work.

 What are the Side Effects of Contrave?